Reason 1: Speaking English Gives You An Advantage

 Also, because the Dutch haven’t resisted the creeping infiltration of Anglicisms into their language, you’ll hear a lot of English loan words being spoken by your new Dutch friends.
 I experienced this Anglofone advantage first-hand while enjoying a gorgeous Belgian cherry-flavored stout in a cutesy pub in Gent.
 I’m sitting there next to the fireplace, sipping my beer, when the guy sitting at the table next to me waves his hands excitedly in the air and proclaims to his friend, “Je moet out of the box denken!”
 (You’ve got to think outside of the box).

 Ironically, with Dutch you don’t have to think too far outside of the box.

 Dutch is the third largest Germanic language after English and German, with a diaspora of 23 million native speakers stretching from Europe to South America.
 Of course, Amsterdam springs to mind when you think about Dutch, but learning the language can also set you off on an linguistic adventure that can take you to the Flemish region of Belgium, to the rainforests of Suriname, and to the gorgeous Caribbean islands of Aruba, Saint Maarten and Curaçao.

-Reason 3: Afrikaans & Dutch — 2 languages for the price of 1?
+Reason 3: Afrikaans And Dutch — 2 Languages For The Price Of 1?

-I’d be failing in our duty if I neglected to give an honourable mention to Afrikaans, because if you learn Dutch then you’re giving yourself a heck of a leg-up with Afrikaans too.
+I’d be failing in our duty if I neglected to give an honorable mention to Afrikaans, because if you learn Dutch then you’re giving yourself a heck of a leg-up with Afrikaans too.